Itinerary: Compact Napa Valley town is an ideal destination for wine tasting, dining, and shopping on foot.

 3 St. Helena Wineries with a Personal Touch

-This story originally appeared in 2021 and was updated in 2023.
+This story originally appeared in 2021; it was most recently updated in 2024.

 Daniel Mangin is the author of Fodor’s Napa and Sonoma, the coauthor of The California Directory of Fine Wineries, and has written about the Wine Country for Napa Valley Life Magazine, Marin Magazine, and other media outlets.